bradyjibanez/PyIDE/README.md

 **Installation**
 ************

-In order to install and configure as contributor/coordinator node, ensure the following prerequsites:
+In order to install and configure as contributor/coordinator node, ensure the following prerequisites:

 1) Anaconda V > 5.0
 2) Cloned local source of repository